— Carol S Jones, 55, of Court St, Plattsburgh NY Passed away Thursday Sept. 10, 1992 at the CVPH Medical Center in Plattsburgh NY, USA.

 She was Born in Barton, Vermont Nov.
 21, 1936, the daughter of Rolfe and Dorothy (Spencer) Schoppe.

-Mrs. Jones was the co-founder of the local Plattsburgh Chapter of Al-Anon and was very active for more than 25 Years.
+Mrs. Jones was the co-founder of the local Plattsburgh Chapter of Al-Anon, being very active for more than 25 Years.
 She was on the executive board of the Clinton County Council on Alcoholism, she had been a volunteer counselor with the Plattsburgh Community Crisis Center and had worked with Literacy Volunteers.

 She was Married to Robert W Jones, who passed on April 3, 1983.